 17.11 GCSWS actively welcomes proposals from developers for alternative waste management solutions.
-GCWS request that developers of high-density housing consider installing underground bin systems as their first option before looking towards conventional wheelie bin systems.
+GCSWS request that developers of high-density housing consider installing underground bin systems as their first option before looking towards conventional wheelie bin systems.

-- 17.12 Developer to pay for and install infrastructure as required, in close collaboration with GCSWS and with reference to the Waste Storage and Collection Guidance for Developers.
+17.12 Where underground bins are agreed as the best option developers will pay for and install the infrastructure as required, in close collaboration with GCSWS and with reference to the Waste Storage and Collection Guidance for Developers.
 Developers should contact GCSWS as early in the planning stages as possible to discuss plans.